thananan-siangaek-gif/My-Engineering-Workspace/2_Academic/Projects/POWER ELEC PCB/LEARNING_JOURNEY.md

 **What should have been done:** Anticipate that non-ideal components (Rds(on), DCR, diode Vf) will cause deviations.
 Plan for closed-loop control from the beginning.
 **Lesson learned:** Open-loop simulation validates topology and control logic, but only closed-loop feedback can achieve precise regulation.
 Design with PID control in mind from day one.

+### Mistake #7: Getting Bogged Down in Tooling Issues
+**What was done:** Spent 4 hours trying to force an INA240A2 SPICE model to work in LTspice, leading to extreme frustration and zero progress on the actual schematic.
+**Result:** Wasted time, loss of momentum, and unnecessary stress.
+**What should have been done:** Set a strict timebox (e.g., 1 hour) for tool troubleshooting.
+If unsuccessful, pivot to a pragmatic alternative (like using a generic op-amp model or deferring to physical testing with a breakout module).
+**Lesson learned:** "Perfect is the enemy of done."
+Simulation tools are meant to aid the design process, not become the bottleneck.
+Pragmatic pivoting (like using external test modules) is a valid and often superior engineering strategy to unblock progress.

 ---

 ## Progress Tracker